 (3) Maintain close surveillance of all contract audit reports, resolve, and dispose any audit reported.

-(c) Chiefs of contracting or contract administration offices shall track and assist contracting officers in the resolution and disposition of those audit recommendations which appear unlikely to be resolved within six months of the date of an audit report.
+(c) Chiefs of contracting or contract administration offices shall track and assist Contracting officers in the resolution and disposition of those audit recommendations which appear unlikely to be resolved within six months of the date of an audit report.

 (d) Contract Audit Follow Up Monitor

-(1) The Monitor shall receive new audits and coordinate with Contracting Officers, their SCO and the ODASA(P) to resolve and disposition audits in a timely manner.
+(1) The Monitor shall receive new audits and coordinate with Contracting officers, their SCO and the ODASA(P) to resolve and disposition audits in a timely manner.

-(2) The Monitor shall ensure Contracting Officers receive a copy of the audit and status updates on the resolution and disposition of the audit on a monthly basis.
+(2) The Monitor shall ensure Contracting officers receive a copy of the audit and status updates on the resolution and disposition of the audit on a monthly basis.

 (3) The Monitor shall maintain current information and status of the audits in the Contract Audit Follow Up system.